Schlebusch-lab/Expansion_of_BSP_peer-reviewed_article/README.md

 # Main Figures

-###### To visualise each figure from this panel you need to click on the taps at the top-corner left.
+###### To visualise each figure from some panel you need to click on the taps at the top-corner left.
 ##### [Figure 1 | Population structure within sub-Saharan African populations](https://raw.githack.com/Schlebusch-lab/Expansion_of_BSP_peer-reviewed_article/main/00-Main_Fig.s/Fig_1.html)

 ##### [Figure 2 | Population structure, admixture dates and fractions